alisaifee/coredis/docs/source/index.rst

   iterable of type :class:`~coredis.typing.Parameters` or :class:`~typing.Mapping`.
 - Pure tokens used as flags are mapped to boolean arguments
 - ``One of`` arguments accepting pure tokens are collapsed and accept a :class:`~coredis.tokens.PureToken`
-- Responses are mapped as closely from redis <-> python types as possible.
+- Responses are mapped as closely from :term:`RESP` <-> python types as possible.

 For higher level concepts such as :ref:`handbook/pipelines:pipelines`, :ref:`handbook/scripting:lua scripts`, :ref:`handbook/pubsub:pubsub` abstractions are provided to simplify interaction requires pre-defined